-You may find a parcel of land for an incredible price and wonder how anyone could “give” away land for this price.
+Perhaps you have found a parcel of land for an incredible price and are wondering how anyone could “give” away their land.

 But if there’s one thing that land developers know, it’s that it’s wise to budget more for developmental costs and fees than for purchasing the land itself.

 Depending on the land you purchase, the site development costs can differ drastically.